Friday, August 31, 2007

 (2003) MySpace

-(2005) YouTube, PetSmart (formerly PETsMART) CamelCase Spread to mainstream usage
+(2005) YouTube, PetSmart (formerly PETsMART) Spread to mainstream usage

 The original name of the practice, used in media studies, grammars, and the Oxford English Dictionary, was "medial capitals".
 The fancier names such as "InterCaps", "CamelCase", and variations thereof are relatively recent, and seem more common in computer-related communities.